 “I work in the Cybersecurity & Robustness Department.
 Through our research, we’re helping to improve the reliability and security of complex networks and systems.
 Together with IT specialists and other mathematicians, we develop models to provide an insight into risks.
 For a computer network for financial institutions, I’ve been working on a mathematical model to detect advanced cybercrime attacks before they’ve actually been completed.
-A very different kind of customer with a very different kind of data network is [Dutch rail infrastructure operator] ProRail.
-For them I’m investigating factors influencing the reliability of the railways.
-Things like the technical condition of the equipment, the state of the track bed and how frequently trains run over a line.
-Our model predicts when a stretch of line will need maintenance, so that ProRail can intervene before failures occur.
+A very different kind of customer with a very different kind of data network is Combi-Terminal Twente for whom I am investigating how future container transport planning can be optimised.
+For example, to make it more robust, to enable it to be flexibly adjusted on the basis of real-time data.
+Perhaps transport may even become entirely self-organising.
 A lot of our projects are interesting because we work with a varied group of people, not just mathematicians.
 When we’re on the right track, great things happen.”

 “My role in the department is ‘technical innovator’.
 I make a scientific contribution to projects, I’m involved in client acquisition and I do consultancy work.
 That mix is perfect, because even though I love conducting mathematical analyses, I couldn’t do them all day.”

 “At TNO, I’ve learnt a lot in a short time.
 Project-based working, for example, and aiming for a specific result with a deadline and a budget.
 You learn to interact with people from other disciplines, who speak a different scientific ‘language’.
 You also work closely with the customer, because a big part of the job is to brainstorm with them about what they need.
 And also to guide them through complex material, so that they know what steps have been taken.
 That brings us back to client acquisition, because they may have other issues we can suggest a solution for.
-Only recently, I teamed up with a project leader to compile a proposal for a telecoms provider.
+In fact, I am regularly involved in writing project proposals and recently I also started leading a project.
 Simply because I was keen to learn how to do that.
 Which is typical of TNO: there’s so much room for personal initiative.
 You can very much steer your own career and build your CV.
-For example, I’m now traineeship co-ordinator for my department, keeping in touch with the universities so as to interest students in temporary placements at TNO.”
+For example, I frequently supervise final-year students during their internships at TNO, keeping in touch with the universities so as to interest students in temporary placements at TNO.”

 “In the future I’d like to do more consultancy work, but always with a solid technical component.
 At TNO I can develop on both fronts, keeping the right balance between them.”